 We want to see all our pupils with above 97% attendance that is no more than 5 days off in a year

 Pupils will be encouraged to achieve 100% attendance but we appreciate that some absence may be unavoidable.
-Where this is the case, Parents/Carers should contact Mrs Fox in the school office on the first day of absence to explain the reason and provide an estimate of how long the absence is likely to last.
+Where this is the case, parents/carers should contact Mrs Fox in the school office on the first day of absence to explain the reason and provide an estimate of how long the absence is likely to last.
 This message is passed to the class teacher.
 If the school has not been informed on the first day of absence by 9:30am the school will contact the parent / carer.
-The school will not authorise an absence if no reason, or legitimate reason, is provided.
+The school will not authorise an absence if no legitimate reason is provided.

 The school day starts promptly at 8.50 a.m.
-If a child arrives at school after 8.50 a.m. without prior arrangements having been agreed, he/she will be deemed late.
 Registers close at 9.00 a.m. and arrival at school after this time, without prior approval or extenuating circumstances, will be recorded as an unauthorised absence.

 Pupils arriving at school after 8.50 a.m. must enter through the main gates and report to the school office to be signed in by an adult.
 They will only gain a late mark if they get to class after the registration window closes at 9am.